hoch/WAAX/readme.md

 Units: Generators, Processors and Analyzers
 -------------------------------------------
 As WAAX is in early stages of development, there are several components (which are yet to be released publicly) to be incorporated into this library in the near future.
 I am currently expanding its sonic vocabulary by adding more units to the library.
 The followings are a basic set of units as the first milestone.
-A detailed documentation of each unit will be available soon.
+A detailed documentation for various units will be available soon.

 ### Generators
 `WX.Oscil` `WX.Noise` `WX.Sampler` `WX.LFO` `WX.ImpTrain`